 Preparing Today’s Students, Tomorrow’s Citizens, for Lasting Learning and Engaged Lives

 The Intellectual Heritage Program is home to the liberal arts curriculum on which a Temple education is founded.
 No matter what their majors, Temple students come together in our two seminars to read and discuss ancient and modern books that have shaped the ways people think and act–working together to interpret their historical significance, their relation to one another, and their relevance today.
-Intellectual Heritage is part of the foundations courses for Temple’s General Education (GenEd) program.
+Intellectual Heritage is part of Temple’s General Education (GenEd) program.

 Explore opportunities to learn outside of the classroom while gaining real-world experience.
 Take a summer and immerse yourself into one of our many program offerings at one of our international campuses.

 Reacting to the Past (RTTP)

 Take your classroom experience to another level with Reacting to the Past!
 Participate in a unique learning environment that will sharpen and strengthen your academic skills.